 The school is well equipped for science and most of the work is practically based.
 We have achieved very good results in science and continue to support this work through investigative curriculum links.

 Religious Education plays an important part in the life of the school.
-We follow the Hampshire recommended syllabus.
-Apart from the actual RE lessons, the children attend collective worship during the week, Neil Smart is the Vicar of St Jude’s Church and also a Foundation Governor at our school, along with his team, he leads a Thursdays Worship.
-Canon Peter leads Worship on alternate Mondays.
-The children also visit the Cathedral and St Jude's Church a number of times during the year including for Easter, Harvest and Christmas celebrations, and for services at the start and ender of the year.
+We follow the Hampshire recommended syllabus, Living Difference, alongside Understanding Christianity and Emma Yarlett's Big Frieze.
+Apart from the actual RE lessons, the children attend collective worship during the week, Neil Smart is the Vicar of St Jude’s Church and also a Foundation Governor.
+The children also visit the Cathedral and St Jude's Church a number of times during the year.

 For more information on curriculum coverage and our foundation subjects please see the yearly curriculum maps or join us for our workshops, open evenings and parents evenings.